-When adding nodes that share a GFS Local File System, execute sfxnode on these nodes; this will modify the node configuration information (host ID or name).
+When adding nodes that share a GFS Local File System, execute the sfxnode command on these nodes; this will modify the node configuration information (host ID or name).
 The number of each special device as seen from the node is also set in the partition configuration information.

 To delete node information, specify the -d option.
 Using the -n option, specify the host name of a node to be deleted.
 Alternatively, using the -i option, specify the host ID to be deleted.
-If neither the -n option nor the -i option is specified, node information of the node for which sfxnode is executed is deleted.
-In the raw_device_file field, specify a character special device for the representative partition.
+If neither the -n option nor the -i option is specified, node information of the node for which the sfxnode command is executed is deleted.
+In the raw\device\file field, specify a character special device for the representative partition.

 When adding nodes that share a GFS Local File System, if a device cannot be opened on the switched node of the switched file system, specify the -a option to add node information.
 In this case, use the -n option to specify a host name of the switched node, or use the -i option to specify the host ID of the switched node.
 This option is specified on an active node.
-After specifying this option, specify the -A option with sfxadm(1M) to add partition configuration information of the GFS Local File System corresponding to the switched node.
+After specifying this option, specify the -A option with the sfxadm command to add partition configuration information of the GFS Local File System corresponding to the switched node.

-When sfxnode is used to change partition configuration information for the GFS Local File System, the entry in /etc/sfxfstab will be updated and the information on the each partition will be changed.
+When the sfxnode is used to change partition configuration information for the GFS Local File System, the entry in /etc/sfxfstab will be updated and the information on the each partition will be changed.